BretFisher/kubernetes-mastery/slides/k8s/kubenet.md

   - add a network interface into the pod's network namespace

-  - configure the interface as well as required routes etc.
+  - configure the interface as well as required routes, etc.

 ---